The City Library at Mailänder Platz, Stuttgart

 ‘Digital’ is not just another term for ‘electronic’; it is ‘an episteme, and thus an order of knowledge all its own’.
 [18] In any event, it changes the millennia-old function of libraries and archives as memory institutions pure and simple.
 The growing presence of the digital, the increasing number of digital originals (‘digital born’) and the associated specific nature of encoded information (as opposed to historically generated knowledge) have brought about a seismic shift in the way we perceive search results, modes of access and ultimately the conditions of reception.

-The classical library was a cult site that reinforced the continuum known as historical memory, which could be monumentally safeguarded between the covers of a book or durably conserved on sound and video recordings.
+The classical library was a site that reinforced the continuum known as historical memory, which could be monumentally safeguarded between the covers of a book or durably conserved on sound and video recordings.
 In contrast, a digital library generated from linked data files can be used without references to history or cognitive references generated by librarians or archival administrators.
 As a result, a mandatory and historically legitimised ontology has become obsolete.
 The digital creates an ‘an-historical’ reality in a virtual universe.
 In principle, anything can be linked with anything else.

 In the electronic library the traditional static catalogue gives way to dynamic search engines and discovery systems.
-Even RISM-OPAC, developed and hosted at the BSB to make data from music manuscripts available wordwide, acknowledges this dynamic principle and is constantly being expanded along these lines.

 Bild